tompaana/teams-app-net-core-sample/README.md

 and quacks like a duck... you get the point.

 Moreover, this sample includes the notorious authentication bit in Teams apps.
-Namely, the sample provides the code required to authenticate against the [Microsoft Graph](https://developer.microsoft.com/en-us/graph).
+Namely, the sample provides the code required to authenticate using the [Microsoft Graph](https://developer.microsoft.com/en-us/graph).

 If it's 2019 and you're reading this, then it's fair to assume the information here is no longer of